Mango Pineapple Shrimp Salad

 - 1 ripe Hass avocado, diced into small pieces

 - 1/3 cup fresh cilantro, finely minced, or to taste

 - 1+ teaspoon cumin, or to taste (I used 2 teaspoons)

 - 1 teaspoon kosher salt, or to taste

 - 1 teaspoon freshly ground black pepper, or to taste

 - Bring salted water to a boil in a small kettle, add the shrimp, and cook for 90 seconds to 3 minutes, immediately remove the shrimp and submerge in an ice bath.
 Do not overcook the shrimp or they will taste rubbery.
 Cooking time will depend on the exact size of the shrimp but unless you are using truly jumbo shrimp such as U12 (expensive and not easy to always find) 3 minutes is the maximum boiling time I recommend; I cooked mine for 2 minutes.

 - While the shrimp are resting and cooling in an ice bath, chop all remaining ingredients and add them to a medium bowl.

 - Add the shrimp, stir well, and taste for seasoning balance, making adjustments as necessary.
-See Tips below.
-Salad is best fresh but will keep airtight for up to 2 days in the fridge, noting the avocado will oxidize a bit.
 I recommend serving with tortilla chips or seasoned tortilla chips.

 Flavor Tips - Don't be afraid to add more salt and pepper if it's at all flat-tasting, or a splash more lime juice.
 We love cumin and I added 2 teaspoons but for some people this may be too much.
 If you want more heat, add a pinch of cayenne pepper or additional serrano.
 Additional red onion and/or cilantro can also perk up the flavor.